The-Foreigners/The-Foreigners.github.io/objectives.md

 - Learn history of Mealton the Great, who is the subject of a tapestry we found.
   - Where's the dragon's hoard?
   - What caused the fall of Mealton's empire?
+  - Brice, one of Felix's men, had a grandfather that served in Mealton's army.

 ## Goals